 How does this impact the person who just wants an "injury attorney?"
 It's one of the factors that makes finding the right commercial truck accident injury attorney harder.
 Another is that 18-wheeler cases just aren't that common.
 For example, in 2020, 149,120 people suffered some type of injury in a motor vehicle crash in Texas.
 Of those crashes, 8,921 injuries involved a crash with a commercial vehicle.
 That's less than 6% of all crash injuries.

 In fact, there are more practicing injury attorneys in Texas than there are actionable commercial truck accident injury cases in a year.
-This explains why there are many attorneys who handle dozens of car wreck cases a year, but may only litigate 1 or 2 18-wheeler cases in a career.
-How up to date on the law is an attorney going to be, when he only works on that type of case once every couple of decades?
+This explains why there are many attorneys who handle dozens of car wreck cases a year, but may only litigate one or two 18-wheeler cases in a career.
+How up-to-date on the law is an attorney going to be, when he only works on that type of case once every couple of decades?

 If you're just searching for an "injury attorney," these are just some issues that you may not be aware of.